 Data is obtained via self-evaluation and is also obtained over the candidate's program from faculty members, cooperating teachers, and university supervisors.
-The data has shown itself
+The data has shown itself to be consistent overtime.
+A further explanation of the use of Conceptual Framework data is in the Teacher Education Data (TED) narrative below.

 Prior to the first self-evaluation candidates have had a course in learning theory and student development and have written a lesson plan.
 They have not yet taught in a classroom as part of a field experience.
 The scores above are indicative of our expectations.
-The second self-evaluation is after their capstone experience and prior to student teaching.
-We expect that scores will rise since the candidates have now had at least one teaching experience of three days.
+The second selfevaluation is after their capstone experience and prior to student teaching.
+We expect that scores will rise since the candidates have now had at least one teaching experience of 3 days.
 The third self-evaluation is after student teaching.
-Scores are higher since candidates have gained additional experience in the classroom and have increased their skill and confidence levels.
+Scores are higher since candidates have gained additional experience in the classroom and have increased their skill and confidence level.
 Additional information on the knowledge, skills, and dispositions in areas of leading and learning is available in the TED attachment to this report.